Double Hills Memorial Ride – 3rd – 5th September 2021

-COVID Counter-measures.
-All riders are respectfully requested to bring face masks, gloves and hand sanitiser for their own use during the weekend, and use where appropriate.
+If COVID Counter-measures are still in place then all riders are respectfully requested to bring face masks, gloves and hand sanitiser for their own use during the weekend, and use where appropriate.

 Outline Of Events

 Travel day.
 Riders are requested to ‘team up’ en route by making your own arrangements and RVs depending on where you are travelling from.
 Please post these on FB page so that everyone can see and join if necessary.

 0930 hrs Depart Best Western Midsomer Norton.
 (Those that are staying there)

 0945 – 1015 hrs RV at The Farrington Inn car park. (next to a Texaco garage).